JitendraManishMaurya04/SpringBoot-APIClient-Config/README.md

 ## Rest-Template
 RestTemplate is a powerful synchronous client for handling HTTP communication in Spring Boot applications.
 It internally uses an HTTP client library i.e. java.net.HttpURLConnection, simplifying the process of making RESTful requests to external services and APIs

+## Web-Client
+Spring WebFlux includes a client to perform HTTP requests with.
+WebClient has a functional, fluent API based on Reactor, see Reactive Libraries, which enables declarative composition of asynchronous logic without the need to deal with threads or concurrency.
+It is fully non-blocking, it supports streaming, and relies on the same codecs that are also used to encode and decode request and response content on the server side.